 Dibulo Falls stands at an impressive 100 meters high.
 It’s similar in features to Bomod-Ok Falls in Sagada.
 We swam in the freezing cold water and generally had a good time.

 From there, we went to a resort in Casiguran (Aurora) where we would stay for the night.
-This is the last day of our tour since the morning after was reserved for the trip back to Manila.

 Where to stay